Chixpy/CHXPas/Tests/CTC/Readme.md

   - No Garbage Collector, so reserved dynamic memory and objects are freed manually.
-  - OnDraw is splitted in OnCompute and OnDraw functions.
+  - Processing's Draw is splitted in cCTCEng `Compute` and `Draw` methods.
-    - `OnCompute`: To make
+    - `cCTCEng.Compute`: To update program state.
-    - `OnDraw`: Usually to implement Show/Draw methods of created classes.
+    - `cCTCEng.Draw`: Usually to implement Show/Draw methods of created classes.

 Some day improved and better "Pascalized" version of programs and classes will be done while ucSDL2Engine will evolve if needed.